Cowboy-original/TextWhitelist/README.md

 ## 🚀 Installation

 1. Download the latest `.jar` file from the [**Releases**](https://github.com/Cowboy-original/TextWhitelist/releases) page.
-2. Place the `TextWhitelist-2.0.jar` file into your server's `plugins` directory.
+2. Place the `TextWhitelist.jar` file into your server's `plugins` directory.
 3. Restart your server.
 The plugin will automatically generate a `TextWhitelist` folder inside your `plugins` directory.

 ## 💻 Commands & Usage